owid/etl/docs/data/faostat.md

 module.
 Since that module is not a data step itself, `etl` will not recognise that there has been a change.
 Therefore, the garden step of the dataset with the outlier has to be forced (using the `--force` flag).

+### Adding or removing a dataset

+To add or remove a new dataset, in principle it should be enough to add or remove its dataset code from the `INCLUDED_DATASETS_CODES` list in walden's `ingests/faostat.py` script.
+With this change, the next time that script is executed, it will only search for updates for the new list of datasets.
+And then, the `create_new_steps.py` should only create steps for datasets (among those in the new lists) that have been updated.

+NOTE: This workflow will add or remove a dataset from a new version.
+To add or remove a dataset from the current version, the dataset needs to be manually added or removed from the dag, and the appropriate step files need to be created or removed from the meadow, garden or grapher step folders.

 ### Customizing individual fields in a dataset